-Every year, approximately 1,200 new cases of breast cancer are discovered in Costa Rica.
+Every year October is breast cancer awareness month in Costa Rica, approximately 1,200 new cases of breast cancer are discovered in Costa Rica each year.
 For many Costa Rican women, this is a real possibility.
-The entire month of October is dedicated to assisting women, as well as educating the general public about breast cancer and providing valuable information about early detection.
+October is dedicated to assisting women, as well as educating the general public about breast cancer and providing valuable information about early detection.

 Breast Cancer Detection